darrenmessenger/simon-game/README.md

 I have decided to create a simple single-player memory game inspired by Simon.
 You can click on [a You Tube video](https://www.youtube.com/watch?v=1Yqj76Q4jJ4) and [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)) to understand the rules of the game.

+The wireframes for this website can be found in the repository within Github in the directory "assets/images/Wireframes", or you can click [here](https://github.com/darrenmessenger/simon-game/tree/master/assets/images/Wireframes).

 The live website can be found [here](https://darrenmessenger.github.io/simon-game/).

+### User Stories

 ## Features

-### Wireframes

-The wireframes for this website can be found in the repository within Github in the directory "assets/images/Wireframes".

-### Existing Features

 #### Main Page
 On the main page there is a background image of some random numbers, which seemed to suit the Simon game.